 “After having had wide-ranging exposure to several industries and companies at X consulting firm, I plan to use the intense finance curriculum at X school to help me pivot to a career in investment banking, where I will be able to gain further knowledge of the key metrics used to valuate companies and portfolios.
 I intend to pursue an internship with a bulge bracket investment bank such as X, which should help position me to achieve my goal of working as an analyst for an investment bank post-MBA.”

-For more career vision insights and resources on what the MBA admissions committee is looking for in your b-school application, view part 1 of this series, How to Create a Career Vision for your MBA Application.
+For more career vision insights and resources on what the MBA admissions committee is looking for in your b-school application, view the Fortuna team’s related articles and video strategy sessions:

 Fortuna’s Heidi Hillis is an MBA admissions coach and alumnus of Stanford GSB.
 For a candid assessment of your chances of admission success at a top MBA program, essay tips, and more, sign up for a free consultation.